peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 ### What is an enterprise according to the TOGAF standard?

-The standard defines an “enterprise” as any collection of organisations that have a common set of goals.
+“Enterprise” is any collection of organisations that have a common set of goals.
 Within TOGAF this can be extended to include supply chain partners working with the business to achieve its goals.

 For example an online store using a third party distribution centre to store and despatch its orders would include the distribution company within its enterprise.

 ### What is enterprise architecture according to TOGAF?